A-Roucher/a-roucher.github.io/index.md

 author_profile: true
 ---

-My name is Aymeric (pronounce "m-ric") Roucher.
+My name is Aymeric (pronounce "M-Ric") Roucher.

 I'm a Machine Learning Engineer at Hugging Face 🤗, passionate about Artificial Intelligence 👩‍💻 and Climate 🌍.